-There are two different types of WordPress platform.
-WordPress.com which is a hosted platform and WordPress.org which also called self-hosted WordPress.
+WordPress.com which is a hosted platform and WordPress.org which is also called self-hosted WordPress.
 See the difference in our WordPress.com vs WordPress.org comparison.

 Throughout this article, when we say WordPress, we are talking about the more popular, self-hosted WordPress.org platform.
 We recommend using WordPress.org because it gives you access to all WordPress features out of the box.

 Etsy and WordPress both enable you to sell products online but which one you should choose?
-Here are some pros and cons of both platforms.
+Let’s take a look at the pros and cons of both platforms.

 Pros and Cons of Setting up an Etsy Shop